 The same thing happened two or three years ago, also in February.
 This is a bad time of year to visit Machu Picchu because it’s the rainy season.

 First, you have to fly to Cusco and take a day to get used to the altitude which sickens some people.
 Then, you take a train, then a bus.
 Our guide said she returned exhausted after a four day trip and she’s young.
+She also said that Cusco is an

 interesting destination on its own.

 I forgot to mention the guinea pig I saw yesterday at the convent.
 There is a painting of The Last Supper that has a Peruvian twist.
 Right in the center of the picture, on a silver platter, is a cooked guinea pig.
 They are a favored dish in Peru.
 The guide asked us why we thought that a guinea pig was on the platter.
 None of us knew the answer.
+The guide said that in the minds of Peruvians, an important dinner would always include a guinea pig.

 There are other interesting additions, including a woman, albeit she is off to the side.
 The guide surmised that she was in the painting because someone had to serve dinner.